-The World Hydrography Day is celebrated on 21 June every year.
+World Hydrography Day is celebrated on 21 June every year.
 This day was adopted by the International Hydrographic Organization (IHO) as an annual celebration to publicise the work of hydrographers and the importance of hydrography.
 It also increases awareness about the protection of safe navigation and marine life protection.

 21st June: International Day of Yoga

+Yoga is the spiritual practice of ancient yoga.
 The International Day of Yoga is celebrated annually on 21 June 2015.
 Yoga is a physical, mental, and spiritual practice that originated in India.
 The Indian Prime Minister, Narendra Modi, in his UN address on 27 September 2014 suggested the date of 21 June, as it is the longest day of the year in the Northern Hemisphere and shares a special significance in many parts of the world.

 The first International Day of Yoga created a record for the largest yoga class and another for the largest number of participating nationalities.